-- 33. Failure to bring live person to the fresh-air base, each omission___20 Self-explanatory - 34.
-Failure to properly protect a live or potentially live person(s), each omission___10
+33. Failure to bring live person to the fresh-air base, each omission____20

+All live persons must be brought to the fresh-air base when possible.

+34. Failure to properly protect a live or potentially live person(s), each omission____10

 Proper protection must be used on persons exposed to or found in irrespirable atmospheres.
-Atmospheres containing less than 19.5 percent oxygen, concentrations of carbon monoxide in excess of 50 PPM or smoke are irrespirable atmospheres.
+Atmospheres containing less than 19.5 percent oxygen (O2), concentrations of carbon monoxide (CO) in excess of 50 PPM, nitrogen dioxide (NO2) in excess of 5 PPM, hydrogen sulfide (H2S) in excess of 10 PPM, sulfur dioxide (SO2) in excess of 2 PPM, carbon dioxide (CO2) in excess of 5,000 PPM or any smoke are irrespirable atmospheres.
+No other irrespirable gases will be used for contest purposes.
 In an irrespirable atmosphere, patient must be protected by an approved breathing apparatus prior to being moved from that location.
 An unconscious patient must be protected by an approved breathing apparatus or device with full face piece.
-On a conscious person, if conditions permit, an approved breathing apparatus or self-rescuer may be donned by the patient with the assistance of the team.
+On a conscious person, if conditions permit, an approved breathing apparatus of the team.
 Training models may be used if sterilized and properly assembled.
 Simulation of proper donning of approved respiratory apparatus shall not be permitted.